Basic Safety Training

 STCW Elementary First Aid

 IYT’s STCW 95 Elementary First Aid is one of the professional commercial modules required to work on superyachts.
 This one day First Aid and CPR course is instructed in compliance to STCW ’95 Code A-VI/1-3 and consists of approximately seven hours of theory and practical training.
 We cover basic First Aid and CPR in marine situations.
 The course is followed by a written exam.
+This certificate does not expire unless you have a medical role onboard the vessel.

 STCW Basic Fire Prevention & Firefighting

 Two-day fire prevention and firefighting module, which is instructed in compliance to STCW 95 Code A – VI/1-2 including shipboard firefighting organisation, the elements of fire and explosion, types of ignition, fire and smoke detection, breathing apparatus use and automatic alarm system familiarisation.
 Trainees will fight and extinguish actual fires using personal equipment, practical instruction taught by licensed and certified firefighting professionals.
 It takes two days to complete and is followed by an exam.
+From 1 January 2017, the STCW Survival and Fire Fighting Certificates will only be valid for 5 years.
+This means anyone who attended one of these courses before 1 January 2012 will need to do a refresher course before the end of 2016.

 STCW Personal Survival Techniques